-But a sunny disposition may be health promoting too.
-Research, for example, published online in the European Heart Journal on February 17, 2010, followed 1,739 men and women for 10 years.
+But a sunny disposition and positive thinking may be health promoting too.
+Research, for example, published online in the European Heart Journal, followed 1,739 men and women for 10 years.
 The scientists monitored the frequency of negative emotions such as depression, hostility, and anxiety along with the frequency of positive emotions such as joy, excitement, enthusiasm, and contentment.
-In the study, these positive emotions were collectively described as the "positive affect."
+In the study, these positive emotions were collectively described as the “positive affect.”

 The scientists ranked the “positive affect” across five levels, ranging from a very positive outlook on life to, well, out-and-out sourpusses.
 They found that for each rank the risk of having a heart attack fell by 22%.
 In other words, those at the highest level (very positive) were at a 22% lower risk of heart problems than those at the second highest level (mostly positive), who were themselves at 22% lower risk than those at the third and middle level (moderate positive affect), and so on.

 The researchers, led by Dr. Karina Davidson of Columbia University Medical Center, also found that temporary feelings of depression and other negative emotions – triggered by events like a death in the family – did not affect overall heart health over the course of 10 years.